-The DPI Game Licensing Unit is responsible for the administration of public land hunting in NSW.
+DPI Hunting is responsible for the administration of public land hunting in NSW.
 This includes hunter licensing, hunter education, assessing compliance of game hunters and enforcing hunting regulations.

-The Public Land Hunting Community Awareness campaign provides information for the public and users of NSW State forests about legal hunting on public land in NSW and how it is addressed.
+This page provides information for the public and users of NSW State forests about legal hunting on public land in NSW and how it is managed.

-Legal hunting can occur on public land that has been 'declared' for hunting by the Minister for Primary Industries.
+Legal hunting can occur on public land that has been 'declared' for hunting by the Minister responsible for the lands.
 There are signs at the entrance to State forests and other public lands that are open for hunting which advise forest users that licensed hunting may be undertaken in the area.

 State forests are working forests which are managed by the Forestry Corporation of NSW (FCNSW).
 The forests accommodate a range of recreational activities, primary production such as grazing and apiary, and timber harvesting.
 FCNSW carefully balances community access and environmental management with operations to supply timber to the NSW economy.
 Recreational hunting is a mutually beneficial part of this balance.